xwirkijowski/eudoros/README.md

 You can manually choose whether to choose the ESM or CJS version.
 By default `import { Eudoros } from 'eudoros'` will import the CommonJS version.
 You can use the ECMAScript module version by specifying the export path `import { Eudoros } from 'eudoros/esm'`.

-> Keep in mind that you cannot add new levels after initialization!

 ### Basic Example